algorandlabs/smart-asa/README.md

 signatures encoding as well.

 ### Smart ASA App Create

-Smart ASA Create is a `BareCall` (no argument needed) that istantiate the Smart ASA App, verifying the consistency of the `SateSchema` assigned to the create Application Call.
+Smart ASA Create is a `BareCall` (no argument needed) that instantiate the Smart ASA App, verifying the consistency of the `SateSchema` assigned to the create Application Call.
 This method initializes the whole Global State to default upon creation.

 ### Smart ASA App Opt-In

+Smart ASA Opt-In

 ```json
 {
   "name": "asset_app_optin",